Caste system in Goa: Scheduled Tribes of Goa

+These include the castes Velip, Gauda and Kunbi, which are considered as adivasis in the state of Goa.

 Historically outside Comunidade

 Dhangars

 Dhangar, also referred as Gouly or Gavli, is the state's only ancient pastoral community.
 In Goa under colonialism, the community kept away from the rest of society as they wanted to escape the grazing tax and the ban on Kumeri (shifting cultivation) introduced by the Portuguese Empire.
 Dhangar leaders claim that they had fled to remote hilly and forested areas to avoid religious persecution and religious conversion.
 They were not part of the comunidade anywhere in Goa.
 It is claimed that throughout the Portuguese rule in Goa they were so insulated that not a single Dhangar was converted to Christianity.
 Their knowledge and experience of deep forests played a major part in finding specific locations to build forts for the Maratha kingdom to flourish.
 A study carried out by Government of Goa in 2013 stated that the community had a unique identity, and are known for their martial prowess.
 In Goa, they are classified in the Other Backward Classes category in India's system of reservation.